obarthel/amiga-smbfs/README.md

 ### 4.3.
 Temporarily disabling the file system

 If, for example, you need to temporarily shut down the network, **smbfs** will be unable to do its job, at least until the network becomes operational again.
-In the mean time *Workbench* and other programs will keep accessing the file system and may get stuck.
+In the meantime, *Workbench* and other programs will keep accessing the file system and may get stuck.

 You can avoid most of these problems by temporarily disabling the file system until it can access the network again.
 For this to work, you need to start the **smbfs** program in the shell and use the `VOLUMENAME` option, which will make a disk icon appear in the *Workbench* window.